reischapa/dot-files/REFERENCE.md

 # Notes

-autojump on arch needs a symlink from the .bash to .sh
+~~autojump on arch needs a symlink from the .bash to .sh~~ nope, solved on .bashrc

 needed programs